Jeff Stoutland

-Jeff Stoutland (born February 10, 1962) is an American professional football coach who is the run game coordinator and offensive line coach for the Philadelphia Eagles of the National Football League (NFL).
+Jeff Stoutland (born February 10, 1962) is an American professional football coach who most recently served as the offensive line coach for the Philadelphia Eagles of the National Football League (NFL) from 2013 to 2025.
 He served as the interim head football coach for the University of Miami in 2010.

 Playing career

 Stoutland was a four-year letterman and three-year starter at inside linebacker for head coach Kevin Gilbride at Southern Connecticut State, where he earned Little All-America honors as a senior while acting as team captain.
 He graduated in 1984 with a bachelor's degree in physical education.

 Coaching career

 Early career

 Stoutland began his coaching career at his alma mater, Southern Connecticut State, and coached inside linebackers for two seasons.
 He then served as a graduate assistant for Dick MacPherson for two years at Syracuse.
 He then returned to Southern Connecticut where he served as offensive coordinator until 1992.
 Stoutland then coached the offensive line at Cornell and Syracuse, before moving to Michigan State from 2000 until 2006.
 During his tenure at Michigan State, Stoutland helped develop six All-Big Ten selections, and led the Big Ten in fewest sacks allowed.